yoel0/JDHH/README.md

 ---

-## Can you reccomend any paid resource that brings a fantastic for Frontend Development?
+## Can you reccomend any paid resource that brings a fantastic knowledge base for Frontend Development?
 Frontend Masters hands down.
 You can also get 6 Months free!
 With githubs education pack.
 - Check it out here [Frontend Masters](https://frontendmasters.com/welcome/github-student-developers/).